AnthonyLimanto/code-challenge/README.md

 ## Full Stack Code Challenge
-This is React + Node.js application that renders a customer's energy accounts
+This is React + Node.js application that renders a customer's energy accounts, making payments and related logic is out of scope for this project.

 The code is split into the Frontend and Backend folders